OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 #### "sub" Claim clarifications
 This profile uses the oficial openId definition found at: https://github.com/OpenBanking-Brasil/specs-seguranca/tree/main/idtoken_review.
 This means the sub is a never reassigned identifier for the end user.
-If personal identifiable information is used, the use of a criptograph algorithm is necessary.
+The value for a given user should never change within an institution, even across diferents consents.
 #### Requesting the "cpf" Claim

 This profile defines "cpf" as a new standard claim as per